rama7993/c360-docs/docs/marketing/campaign.md

 - **All Activities/ My Activities / Activities Assigned To Me**

 :::note
- - All Activities: Created By me/Assigned to me/Created By below users.
+ - All Activities: Created by me/Assigned to me/Created by below users.
- - My Activities: Created By me
+ - My Activities: Created by me
- - Activities Assigned To Me: The Activities which was assiged to me by someone.
+ - Activities Assigned To Me: The activities which were assigned to me by someone.
 :::

 <figure>